 Erase tan lines.

 Argh!
 Your go-to swimsuit left pesky tan lines that look awkward when donning your favorite strapless sundress.
 Make them disappear with this easy two-step technique from makeup artist Amy Zdunowski-Roeder, who’s worked with Kristen Wiig and Malin Akerman.
 First, whip up a scrub made from 2 Tbs. of baking soda, 1 Tbs. of water and 1 Tbs. of lemon juice.
 While showering, massage the mix onto the pale lines for one minute; rinse and pat skin dry.
 “The scrub gently exfoliates to slough off dead skin cells, leaving a smooth surface.”
-Next, rub a self-tanning towelette (like Tournesol SunPop Tanning Towelettes, $12, Amazon) onto those same pale lines to blend them in with already-tanned skin; let dry for two minutes before getting dressed.
+Next, rub a self-tanning towelette (like Tournesol SunPop Tanning Towelettes, Buy on Amazon, $12) onto those same pale lines to blend them in with already-tanned skin; let dry for two minutes before getting dressed.
 The tan will develop in two to four hours, leaving skin line-free and uniformly bronzed.

 On-the-go fix: Tote a spray-on bronzer (like Sally Hansen Airbrush Legs, $11.79, Amazon).
 It’s a temporary fix, but spraying it on instantly blends in lines with the rest of skin.
 Plus, if you sweat, the waterproof formula won’t transfer onto clothes.